marmarek/qubes-translated/de/doc/external/os-guides/centos.md

 ---
 lang: de
 layout: doc
-permalink: /doc/templates/centos/
+permalink: /de/doc/templates/centos/
 ref: 183
 title: CentOS Template
+translated: 'yes'
 ---

 # CentOS Template

 If you would like to use a stable, predictable, manageable and reproducible distribution in your AppVMs, you can install the CentOS template, provided by Qubes in ready to use binary package.

-For the minimal version, please see [Minimal TemplateVMs](/doc/templates/minimal/)
+For the minimal version, please see [Minimal TemplateVMs](/de/doc/templates/minimal/)

 ## Installation